Galaxy blending effects in deep imaging cosmic shear probes of cosmology: Blending and Cosmological Inference

 We define the purity\footnote{Purity relates to ``blendedness'' as defined in the LSST Data Management (DM) software stack \citep{lsstdmsys}, by the relation $\rho=1-$blendedness.} $\rho$ of a galaxy as a measure of the severity of its blending with overlapping galaxies as \citep{sanchez21},

-where $p$ sums over all pixels that belong to the galaxy of interest $i$ above a limiting surface brightness where the signal is at least 5\% of the sky noise, and $j$ sums over all galaxies that overlap $i$, including $i$ itself.
-In other words, purity is a ratio of weighted pixel sums and includes a range $0 < \rho_{i} ≤ 1$ with $\rho_{i} = 0$ for completely blended and $\rho_{i} = 1$ for completely isolated galaxies.
+where $p$ sums over all pixels that belong to the galaxy of interest $i$ above a limiting surface brightness where the signal is at least 5 per cent of the sky noise, and $j$ sums over all galaxies that overlap $i$, including $i$ itself.
+In other words, purity is a ratio of weighted pixel sums and includes a range $0 < \rho_{i} \leq 1$ with $\rho_{i} = 0$ for completely blended and $\rho_{i} = 1$ for completely isolated galaxies.
 This quantity tells us how much of a galaxy's surface brightness profile overlaps with other sources' surface brightness profiles weighted by flux.
 In this respect, it is not symmetric between overlapping pairs.

 As a proxy for identifying catastrophic recognized blends, we assume a minimum purity threshold for galaxies that we keep in the source sample, i.e. we discard the less pure ones.
 In practice, the purity threshold is set by the limiting surface brightness of the survey and the method used to detect and deblend the sources.
-If we flag galaxies in crowded regions with $\rho<0.95$ as catastrophic recognized blends, we retain $\sim 95\%$ of the total sample.
-Note that galaxies that are not in the crowded regions (for which we made image cutouts) do not have any neighbours within 4\arcsec.
+If we flag galaxies in crowded regions with $\rho<0.95$ as catastrophic recognized blends, we retain $\sim 95$ per cent of the total cosmology sample, or $\sim 94$ per cent of the total source sample.
+Note that galaxies that are not in the crowded regions (for which we made image cutouts) do not have any neighbours within $4~ \rm arcsec$.
 Therefore, it is safe to assume that they all have the purity of 1, thereby being isolated according to the adopted scheme.

 We shall assume that the majority of recognized blends are properly deblended and do not need to be thrown out of the sample.
-For typical galaxies in our \texttt{Buzzard} source sample, the pre-convolution half-light radii range between $\operatorname{0.5-1}$ arcsec, and convolved with our $\sim0.9$\arcsec\ effective PSF FWHM, a pair of such galaxies is likely to show large systematic distortions in their second intensity moments for pair distances out to a few arc seconds.
-However, to reiterate what we pointed out in the previous paragraph, at larger separation than our adopted threshold for the blended scenes ($\theta_{\rm b}=4\arcsec$), a typical pair of galaxies may be deblended accurately for purposes of shape measurement at the sub per cent shear systematic level.
+For typical galaxies in our \texttt{Buzzard} source sample, the pre-convolution half-light radii range between 0.5 and 1 arcsec, and convolved with our $\sim 0.9 ~ \rm arcsec$ effective PSF FWHM, pairs of such galaxies are likely to show large systematic distortions in their second intensity moments for pair distances out to a few arcseconds.
+However, to reiterate what we pointed out in the previous paragraph, at larger separation than our adopted threshold for the blended scenes ($\theta_{\rm b}=4~ \rm arcsec$), a typical pair of galaxies may be deblended accurately for purposes of shape measurement at the sub per cent shear systematic level.